QuantEcon/lecture-source-py/source/rst/optgrowth.rst

            u, f, β, shocks = self.u, self.f, self.β, self.shocks

-           v = lambda x: interp(self.grid, v_array, x)
+           v = interp1d(self.grid, v_array)

            return u(c) + β * np.mean(v(f(y - c) * shocks))

-In the second last line we are using linear interpolation:
+In the second last line we are using linear interpolation.

 In the last line, the expectation in :eq:`fcbell20_optgrowth` is computed via Monte Carlo, using the approximation